-SASB Reference GRI Reference 2020 2021 2022 Discussion Source Hazardous Waste Ma nagement Amount of hazardous waste generated; percentage recycled RT-CP-150a.1 306-3 306-4 16K 23% 17K 22% 13K 25% We have publicly committed to reducing waste as part of our sustainability goals.
+SASB Reference GRI Reference 2020 2021 2022 Discussion Source Hazardous Waste Man nagement Amount of hazardous waste generated; percentage recycled RT-CP-150a.1 306-3 306-4 16K 23% 17K 22% 17K 24% We have publicly committed to reducing waste as part of our sustainability goals.
 Our strategy and targets to reduce hazardous waste are included in our broader waste reduction plan.
 Chemical waste and contaminated materials must be handled in accordance with Global Standard 3.01-Waste Management.
 Hazardous waste is measured in metric tons and by percentage recycled.
-In 2022, 25% (3K metric tons) was recycled.
-2020 and 2021 data is full-year and 2022 data is through Q3.
+In 2022, 24% (4K metric tons) was recycled.
 Waste Reduction Percentage of 1) Tier 1 supplier facilities and 2) supplier facilities beyond Tier 1 in compliance with wastewater discharge permits and/or contractual agreement CG-AA-430a.1 1) 100% 1) 100% 1) 100% Our Solutions Group joined the SAC in 2012 as the first solutions provider in the network.
 Based on SAC criteria, we consider our manufacturing facilities to be Tier 1 factories.
-In 2019, we implemented a full manufacturing restricted substance list (M-RSL) according to the Zero Discharge of Hazardous Chemicals (ZDHC) Program's restricted substance list.
+In 2019, our Solutions Group implemented a full manufacturing restricted substance list (M-RSL) according to the Zero Discharge of Hazardous Chemicals (ZDHC) Program's restricted substance list.
 We require suppliers to comply with the M-RSL, which restricts harmful substances and chemicals used in our manufacturing facilities.
 All outsource suppliers have been involved in our Integrated Compliance Assurance Program (ICAP) assessments.
 The assessment verifies facility environmental compliance performance, including legally-required wastewater discharge permits.
 Based on our assessments, 100% of wastewater discharge permits of approved outsource suppliers are compliant.
 We monitor wastewater quality at owned manufacturing facilities.
-As of December 31, 2022, 100% of our manufacturing facilities complied with wastewater discharge permits and/or contractual agreements.
+As of year-end 2022, 100% of our manufacturing facilities complied with wastewater discharge permits and/or contractual agreements.
 We conduct regular tests according to ZDHC wastewater guidelines.
 We disclose results from three key manufacturing facilities on public platforms including the ZDHC Gateway and the Institute of Public and Environmental Affairs.
-In 2022, these three manufacturing facilities produced approximately 47% of Apparel Solutions' products.
-Solutions Group RSL
+In 2022, these three manufacturing facilities produced approximately 47% of Apparel Solutions Group RSL progress was reported through Q3 2022.